raghav-wd/snowypiano/README.md

 # Snowy Piano

-A clean and cool like snow, fully customizable staff sheet sight trainer for musicians
+A clean and cool like snow, fully customizable staff sheet sight trainer for musicians.

 # Features -